 Anyone with a driver’s license and a phone could provide a service to any Uber user.
 The system also meant that people could work any time, instead of strictly abiding by set rosters.
 People were able to get paid by the task performed instead of the time they were doing it.

 Uber drivers became awarded for their smart and hard work practices rather than just ‘being there.’
-Although, in recent times the company has been the subject to scrutiny over their culture, this sharing economy has changed the way many people work.
+Although in recent times the company has been subject to scrutiny over its culture, this sharing economy has changed the way many people work.

 Famous Quotes by Travis Kalanick

-Not every one can be a serial entrepreneur.
-It requires a lot of passion and hard work to pursue entrepreneurship dream.
-A successful entrepreneur is the one who is always ready to take risks and learn from every mistake.
-A successful serial entrepreneur never stops, he rather adapts himself according to situation and move forward with SMART goals.
+A successful entrepreneur is one who is always ready to take risks and learn from every mistake.
+A successful serial entrepreneur never stops, he rather adapts himself according to the situation and moves forward with SMART goals.

 This transformational attitude is a source of inspiration for many.
 Instead of admiring sports stars and gorgeous actors, many of us admire those who dare to dream of a better life.

-Do you have these characteristics of serial entrepreneur?
+Do you have these characteristics of a serial entrepreneur?

 Feel free to let us know the transformational serial entrepreneurs you admire the most!